Geographic Information Systems Technicians

 AI Impact Summary

-Geographic Information Systems Technicians faces moderate AI displacement risk with a score of 46/100.
-Significant displacement is estimated between 2038 and 2046.
-Of 19 analyzed tasks, 4 are highly automatable, particularly in routine_cognitive.
+Geographic Information Systems Technicians faces moderate AI displacement risk with a score of 38/100.
+This occupation has higher AI displacement risk than 76% of all analyzed occupations.
+Of 19 analyzed tasks, 2 are highly automatable, particularly routine cognitive tasks.
 Strong protective factors — including social intelligence, creativity, or regulatory barriers — significantly reduce effective risk.

 AI-Vulnerable Skills (6)